NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Saint Anselm College – Manchester, New Hampshire – Private – Northeast-10 Conference – NCAA D2

-Saint Leo University – Saint Leo, Florida – Private – Sunshine State Conference – NCAA D2
+Saint Leo University – St. Leo, Florida – Private – Sunshine State Conference – NCAA D2

 Saint Martin’s University – Lacey, Washington – Private – Great Northwest Athletic Conference – NCAA D2